WiktorOgrodnik/RaspberryPi-Remote-Thermometer/README.md

 sudo chmod +x dht_instant.py
 ```

 In the file dht_instant.py, you can choose the path to the live data file and you can change GPIO PIN which you chose to connect to DHT11.
-You can also change the function name to DHT22 in order to use that device.
+You can also change the device variable to 'DHT22' in order to use that device.

 In the file logger.py, you can choose paths to the live data file and the history data file and you can set a maximal number of entries in the history file.